 The Hopi Tribal data base shows an upward trend in population growth, increasing by 3.4% between 2000 and 2010.
 As of June 2015, the Hopi total population is 14,127 with 7,815 living on the reservation and 6,312 living off the reservation.
+As of July 2016, the Hopi total population in one year has increased to 14,282 with 7,803 living on the reservation and 6,479 living off the reservation.
+Within one year the on reservation membership shows a slight decrease by 12 members; where the number for the off reservation increased significantly by 167 members.
 An additional 650 non-tribal members live and work on the reservation for a total population living on the reservation 8,465.
-In the past, the Office of Community Planning and Economic Development will utilize the growth rate of 2.5% to project Hopi population figures.
-Due to the increase of 3.4% in population growth within a five year time frame, the Office of Community Planning and Economic Development should use the current percentage of 3.4%.
+In the past, the Tribe will utilize the growth rate of 2.5% to project Hopi population figures.
+Due to the increase of 3.4% in population growth within a five-year time frame, the Tribe should use the current percentage of 3.4%.

 The tribal members that live off the reservation seek other job opportunities as well as higher secondary education by way of obtaining a post-secondary college degree or vocational certification.
 Other reasons for living off the reservation may be seeking housing and other common household amenities that are not available on the reservation due to lack of water, sewer and electrical infrastructure.
-However, many people seek home site leases to build homes near the village or as a scattered home site.